rnd00/profile/README.md

 my own profile page, 'nuff said.

+## little update per 2022/01

+i'm removing my twitter link because it's suspended since long time ago-- and people have been asking about it when they see my profile page.

+[@nantokawakaran](https://twitter.com/nantokawakaran) [^1] was made when i was working in a startup company around 2019, using my old company email account. it was made just to put some likes on company's post and checking on some news.

+as i wrote when i made the site, it was already suspended, and i just don't really check it as i'm not using twitter at all.

+contact me through my github if you need me.

 ## something-something

 i'll be letting this one be as is and not changing it anymore.